 This program helps bring to the classroom real-world issues on water, energy resources and conservation.
-There are lessons on careers with electric and water utilities as well as new water recycling lessons on groundwater remediation and stormwater capture.
+There are lessons on careers with electric and water utilities as well as on local water supply sources which include water conservation, water recycling, groundwater remediation and stormwater capture.
 Also there are lessons on the history of water as well as a section about the Los Angeles Aqueduct Centennial on November 5, 2013.